 Its detoxifying benefits have made ghee a notable element in cleansing rituals.
 In fact, ingestion of ghee is a core part of cleansing treatments and panchakarma in Ayurveda.
 It has been found that many toxins have a lipophilic (fat-like) structure, allowing them to easily mix in with the ghee and move out of the tissues and body.
 In one striking study, it was found that panchakarma reduced mean levels of polychlorinated biphenyls, a common environmental toxin that is lipophilic, by an alarming 46%!5

 How to Make Ghee

-In ancient times, the process of making ghee began with churning butter by hand.
-Unlike in India and other ancient cultures, today most commercial butter is made by pushing the cream and protein of milk through a fine mesh screen versus churning the milk.
+Historically, the process of making ghee began with churning butter by hand.
+Today most commercial butter is made by pushing the cream and protein of milk through a fine mesh screen versus churning the milk.
 This does create a considerable difference, in that the traditional churning process with which ghee was often made added a stronger quality of digestive fire (agni), which balances the ghee and increases its sattvic energy.

 With the milk solids removed, most of the calcium is also removed.
 On the other hand, ghee contains a whopping 108 micrograms of vitamin A (a natural antioxidant) in just one tablespoon!
 It also contains a considerable amount of butyric acid, a short chain fatty acid, which acts like a natural probiotic (the intestinal bacteria feed off this for energy), supporting digestion and the immune system.1